Wendy Mesley interviews Vivian Krause and Tzeporah Berman – Jan 20th, 2019

 She’s fully aware Canada’s economic advantage is its natural resources.

 She continues to say she cares about the environment, yet she restricts her attack to Canadian energy exports, most often through her tactics laid out above, focussing on fear and misdirection and financed for decades by the above-mentioned US foundations.

 Stand.Earth Uses a Photo of a Burning Iranian Oil Tanker

-Meanwhile the existing TransMountain pipeline, Canada’s only operating pipeline to the west coast, has in some 60 years of operation never experienced a land or marine marine incident even remotely comparable to her hyped-up Chinese photograph.
-Every Canadian should find this tactic truly offensive.
+Meanwhile the existing TransMountain pipeline, Canada’s only operating pipeline to the west coast, has in 66 years of operation never experienced a catastrophe on land or or marine incident in the ocean.

-Contrary to the picture her group attempts to draw about Canada, our country supplied only 3.44 percent of Californian oil imports in 2017.
-Further, it adhered then – as now - to some of the highest production and transmission standards of environmental protection, safety and human rights on the planet.
+Contrary to the picture her group attempts to draw about Canada, our country supplied only 3.44 per cent of Californian oil imports in 2017.
+Further, Canada adhered then – as now - to some of the highest standards of environmental protection, transmission safety and labour rights on the planet.

 The Bottom Line:

 A tenet of critical thought is questioning information you learn from slick campaigns supported by foreign interests.
 We want readers to be aware global demand for oil and natural gas is forecast to grow for decades to come.